milonmaze/privacy-terms-observatory/www.hbomax.com/privacy/en-us.md

 Digital Services:

-WarnerMedia websites, including activities run through our websites, such as surveys, research studies, focus group tests, promotions, competitions and prize-draws, purchases within our services, calls to action for user-generated content (“UGC”) and subscribing for newsletters
+Our websites, including activities run through our websites, such as surveys, research studies, focus group tests, promotions, competitions and prize-draws, purchases within our services, calls to action for user-generated content (“UGC”) and subscribing for newsletters
-Mobile apps, including activities run through our apps, such as those listed for our websites Subscription services or other streaming services offered by WarnerMedia to consumers and services where you receive content through our websites, mobile apps and/or via a service provided by a third party, such as an internet service provider, pay TV platform or mobile phone operator
+Mobile apps, including activities run through our apps, such as those listed for our websites Subscription services or other streaming services offered by us to consumers and services where you receive content through our websites, mobile apps and/or via a service provided by a third party, such as an internet service provider, pay TV platform or mobile phone operator
 Console games
 Our fan pages/channels/accounts on third party social networks (e.g. official pages on Facebook, Instagram, Twitter)

 Offline Services:

 Studio tours
-Attractions and exhibitions (e.g. theme parks, marketing activations at conventions or other public places, in person VR experiences) operated by a WarnerMedia company
+Attractions and exhibitions (e.g. theme parks, marketing activations at conventions or other public places, in person VR experiences)
 Events you attend as a consumer or guest (as opposed to in a business capacity) such as film premieres, marketing and influencer events, focus group or user tests and private events held at our premises or studios under hire

-Please note that we may combine Information that we collect via one source (e.g. a WarnerMedia website) with Information we collect via another source (e.g. a mobile app), including with Information possibly collected by a different WarnerMedia company or a third party (as further described below).
-Please also note our Offline Services may involve you interacting with our Digital Services and vice-versa, for example, where you book a studio tour or your participation to a marketing event through a WarnerMedia website.
-Certain WarnerMedia Offerings (for example, some WarnerMedia branded theme parks, online stores, and in-app purchases) are not operated by WarnerMedia but by a third party licensee or the app store; any processing of your personal information by such a licensee or app store is not subject to this Privacy Policy, so please check carefully whether the relevant terms of use refer to a WarnerMedia company or not.
+Please note that we may combine Information that we collect via one source (e.g. a website) with Information we collect via another source (e.g. a mobile app), including with Information possibly collected by a one of our companies or a third party (as further described below).
+Please also note our Offline Services may involve you interacting with our Digital Services and vice-versa, for example, where you book a studio tour or your participation to a marketing event through one of our websites.
+Certain Offerings (for example, some branded theme parks, online stores, and in-app purchases) are not operated by us but by a third party licensee or the app store; any processing of your personal information by such a licensee or app store is not subject to this Privacy Policy, so please check carefully to determine whether the relevant terms of use refer to additional companies.

 INFORMATION WE COLLECT

 We collect, use, share and otherwise process the following categories of Information:

 1)    Information we may collect from you:

 Registration, account, and sign-up Information, including information about you when you register or sign up with us for one of our Offerings (e.g. name, username, password, email, contact details, date of birth or age, interest in our content, etc.)
 Information about your purchase of an Offering, including relevant payment information (e.g. credit card and billing information).
 We may also process Information about trial periods, redemptions of rewards or promotions, periods without an active subscription, payment history and any missed payments.